What Is a Creative Professional?

 Where are the lines that differentiate someone who uses creativity in her scientific job from someone who uses business smarts in her portrait-painting profession?

-Third Thought: There are No Hard and Fast Lines
+Third Thought: There Are No Hard and Fast Lines.

 I have a personal definition, but it’s subject to interpretation and situation.
 At any rate, here it is: